jevgenix/Fullstack-Projekti-2/README.md

-# 2. Full Stack Project: 2
+# 2. Full Stack Project: 2, Rock Paper Scissors

 ### This is a second project for full stack programming course in Laurea.